Explicitly correlated wavefunctions of the ground state and the lowest quintuplet state of the carbon atom: Results and discussion

-Notice should be taken, that the present result is almost equal to that published in Ref. \cite{C-MCHF} (33711~cm$^{-1}$), but the latter is similarly accurate owing to a fortunate cancellation of errors.
-The finite nuclear mass effect (about $-9$cm$^{-1}$) was not calculated there.
-The orbit-orbit magnetic interaction energy was also missing.
+Notice should be taken, that the present result is almost equal to that published in Ref. \cite{C-MCHF} (33711~cm$^{-1}$), but the latter is accurate owing to a fortunate cancellation of errors.
+The finite nuclear mass effect (about $-9$cm$^{-1}$) was not taken into account there.
+The orbit-orbit magnetic interaction energy was also omitted, resulting in underestimated relativistic correction to the excitation energy in older calculations \cite{Davidson-CH2,C-MCHF}.
 This term has the smallest absolute value among all components of scalar Breit-Pauli corrections, but is the one with opposite signs for $^3P_g$ and $^5S_u$ states.
-It contributes nearly 15 cm$^{-1}$ to the excitation energy -- almost 14\% of total contribution of relativistic corrections, amounting to 107 cm$^{-1}$.
+It contributes nearly 16 cm$^{-1}$ to the excitation energy -- almost 15\% of the total contribution of relativistic corrections, amounting to 108 cm$^{-1}$.